-GDP Growth Rate in Germany averaged 0.48 percent from 1970 until 2021, reaching an all time high of 9 percent in the third quarter of 2020 and a record low of -10 percent in the second quarter of 2020.
+GDP Growth Rate in Germany averaged 0.48 percent from 1970 until 2022, reaching an all time high of 9.00 percent in the third quarter of 2020 and a record low of -9.50 percent in the second quarter of 2020.
 This page provides the latest reported value for - Germany GDP Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Germany GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2021.
+Germany GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

-GDP Growth Rate in Germany is expected to be 0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Germany GDP Growth Rate is projected to trend around 0.50 percent in 2022 and 0.40 percent in 2023, according to our econometric models.
+GDP Growth Rate in Germany is expected to be -0.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Germany GDP Growth Rate is projected to trend around 0.50 percent in 2024 and 0.40 percent in 2025, according to our econometric models.